NiSource Inc. (NI) Shares Down Despite Recent Market Volatility

-The stock price of NiSource Inc. (NYSE: NI) has dropped by -0.32 compared to previous close of 28.54.
-Despite this, the company has seen a fall of -0.21% in its stock price over the last five trading days.
+NiSource Inc. (NYSE: NI)’s stock price has decreased by -2.53 compared to its previous closing price of 28.89.
+However, the company has seen a -0.74% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in NiSource Inc. (NYSE: NI) Right Now?